synw/django-alapage/README.md

 `ALAPAGE_USE_REVERSION = True` : to enable reversion

 `ALAPAGE_USE_JSSOR = True` : to enable the slideshows.
 Warning: you will have to run a migration if you change this setting after the first migration.

-`ALAPAGE_USE_PRESENTATIONS = True` : to enable the responsive presentations.
-Warning: you will have to run a migration if you change this setting after the first migration.

 `ALAPAGE_EDIT_MODE='code'` : if you plan to code html manualy more than in the wysywig editor.
 This will put the code editor in front and collapse the wysywig editor.